-COURSE INFORMATION

-Fieldwork: N/A

-Course Contributions: \$30 (Beats -Y10 dance production, workshops, theatre trips)
+Course Contributions: \$30 (Annual dance show, workshops, theatre trips, costumes)

-Course Leads to: Level 1 Dance

-Teacher in charge of subject: Aroha Rakanui
+Course Leads to: Level 1 Dance Teacher in charge of subject: Mrs Jacks

-HOLA in charge of subject: Aroha Rakanui
+HOLA in charge of subject: Mrs Jacks

-This programme is designed to give students an understanding of dance, and is preparation for Level 1 NCEA.
+This programme is designed to give students an understanding of dance, and is in preparation for Level 1 NCEA.
 Students will learn a variety of dance techniques and choreographic skills.
 As well as attending regular dance performances the students are required to attend workshops with dance professionals and work with guest tutors throughout the year.
-The students will learn a variety of genre's and styles of dance such as: ballet, hip hop, contemporary, Jazz, traditional and ethnic dance forms, Latin American, ballroom dance, as well as choreographic techniques to compose dance works.
+The students will learn a variety of genre's and styles of dance such as: ballet, hip hop, contemporary, jazz, traditional and ethnic dance forms, Latin American, ballroom dance, as well as choreographic techniques to compose dance works.
 Students are required to work independently and in groups as well as perform their work on stage, before an audience.
-Students are to bring PE gear and a water bottle to class as well as their 2B5 dance journal.
+Students are to bring PE gear and a water bottle to class as well as their 1B5 dance journal or digital device.

-It is compulsory for all students to perform in the annual dance performance of Pulse.
+It is compulsory for all students to perform in the annual dance performance.
 This production is a night of live assessment of all performance based assessments.